Demonstrative Pronouns in English: Meaning, Usage and Examples

 Such is a special kind of pronoun, though.

-It does not change with gender or number, which means it is invariable, and it can be used to refer to masculine, feminine, singular and plural antecedents:
+It does not change with gender or number, and it can be used to refer to masculine, feminine, singular and plural antecedents:

 Such was his determination that he did not sleep for three days.

 We can’t do anything.
 Such is life.